Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • local;

-Actinomycosis of other organs and systems (joints, bones, kidneys, genitals, and so on) should be distinguished from their nonspecific purulent diseases.
+Actinomycosis of other organs and systems (joints, bones, kidneys, genitals, etc.) should be distinguished from their nonspecific purulent diseases.

 Treatment